BE PROACTIVE. The best way to protect your home and family is by preparing ahead of time with the EMERGENCY HANDBOOK.

 *Dates and/speakers subject to change.
 Contact the Calhoun County Extension Office 256-237-1621 to confirm.

-Our fall farmers and crafts market, pony rides, wildlife show, several demonstrations (cast iron cooking, canning, and wood carving) were enjoyed by over 600 area residents.
+We’ll have our fall farmers and crafts market, pony rides, wildlife show, several demonstrations (cast iron cooking, canning, and wood carving).
 The Master Gardener cake walk is always popular, as is their bake sale.
-There were lots of yummy items to taste, and to take home.
+The 4-H Chick Chain Show & Auction will be held that day also.
+Admission is $1, and proceeds benefit Cane Creek Community Gardens.

-The Calhoun County Farmers Federation Women’s Committee hosted the “Grocery Give-A-Way”.
-And the giant slide and bounce house for the kids, as well as a hayride and petting zoo, were well received by the kids.
+The Calhoun County Farmers Federation Women’s Committee hosts the “Grocery Give-A-Way”.
+We’ll have a giant slide and bounce house for the kids, as well as a hayride and petting zoo.

 |This slideshow design generated with Smilebox|